Skip to Content

 Side Note: If you do choose to marinate it ahead of time, follow the same steps below but just leave it in the fridge overnight.
 I would recommend allowing the slow cooker pot to warm up to room temperature before switching the slow cooker on – just in case the switch from cold to hot cracks or damages the ceramic slow cooker pot.

-Simply add the pork shoulder joint to the slow cooker and pour the pulled pork rub/sauce over the top.
-The best way to cook the pork is on low and for a long time, this will ensure that the pork is super soft and tender and quite literally just ‘pulls’ apart.
 If you have the time, set it off on low for 8 hours.
 If you haven’t been able to put it on until later in the day, you can cook it on high and it should be ready in 4 hours.

-Turning It Into Pulled Pork
+Step 4: Turning It Into Pulled Pork

 pulled pork shredded

-Serving The Slow Cooker Pulled Pork
+Step 5: Serve The Pulled Pork

 If you have any pulled pork left over, it can be stored in an airtight container in the fridge for up to 4 days.
 It can be served cold in a sandwich or roll, or reheated and then eaten.